 Because the actual coding for Vib-Ribbon is so sparse, the entire game itself fits on the PlayStation's RAM, allowing the player to swap out the game disc for any CD to be read and its songs converted to levels.
 Moreover, the six built-in tracks to the game are also in CD format, so the game is already its own soundtrack.

-It was followed up by two sequels: Mojib-Ribbon
+Vib Ribbon was followed up by two sequels: Mojib Ribbon

-, which worked on digitized images.
-Neither was as successful.
+, which turned digitized images into hidden object games.
+Neither were released outside of Japan, the former most likely for being near impossible for translate.
 The original is finally available for download on October 7, 2014.

 - Continuing Is Painful: Should you miss an obstacle, you lose your combo, and the ribbon starts vibrating.
 Of course, the vibrations make it much more difficult to tell when to hit the correct dodge for the next obstacle, which makes it really simple to get to the ten misses required to devolve (or, if currently the worm, a game over).
 This can be really nerve-wracking when combined with the other flavors of Interface Screw.